Best Week Ever: Weekly format

 In both the original and latter format, each week consisted of four main segments and at least one peripheral segment.
 The first segment had no specific title and featured the biggest news stories of the week.
 The second segment was "The Sizzler".
 It featured Chuck Nice discussing the "hot" celebrity gossip.
 This section was formatted to satirize celebrity tabloid shows such as The Insider.
 Next was "In Case You Missed" which briefly showcases several short clips from the week's television (and occasionally the Internet and radio).
 The show ended with somebody being awarded "the Best Week Ever", an ironic prize usually given to somebody or something which had been featured extensively on news programs, a viral video (or any new meme), or prominent reality show contestant of the week.
-Recipients include Barack Obama (after beating out Hillary Clinton for the 2008 Democratic Presidential nomination), the Dramatic Prairie Dog, and Midget Mac.
+Recipients include Barack Obama (after beating out Hillary Clinton for the 2008 Democratic Presidential nomination), the Dramatic Prairie Dog, 2 Girls 1 Cup, and Midget Mac.